Ferdinand Smith

-Ferdinand Smith (5 May 1893 – 14 August 1961) was a Jamaican-born Communist labor activist.
+Ferdinand C. Smith (5 May 1893 – 14 August 1961) was a Jamaican-born Communist labor activist.
 A prominent activist in the United States and the West Indies, Smith co-founded the National Maritime Union with Joseph Curran and M. Hedley Stone.
 By 1948 he was wanted by the U.S. Immigration Service for deportation, and is remembered as one of the most powerful black labor leaders in U.S. history.

 Background

 Ferdinand Christopher Smith was born on May 5, 1893, in Savanna-la-Mar in Westmoreland Parish, Jamaica.
 His father was a teacher.

 Career

 Early years

 Smith was first a laborer (porter), then waiter in a local hotel.
 He left to live in Panama, where he worked as hotel steward and salesman: he first experienced Jim Crow conditions.
 At the end of World War I, he left to live in Cuba as a migrant laborer.
 He left Cuba for Mobile, Alabama, as a sailor.
 He worked for two decades as a ship's steward.

 During the 1920s, he joined the Communist-created Marine Workers Industrial Union (MWIU).
 In 1936, he supported the 1936 Gulf Coast maritime workers' strike and joined its national committee.